 Alice K. Boatwright is the author of dozens of short stories published in journals such as Stone Canoe, Beloit Fiction Journal, Paterson Literary Review, Penumbra, and America West.
-Nominated for the Pushcart Prize and Million Writers Award, she was a finalist for the Flannery O’Connor Award for Short Fiction and the Glimmer Train Fiction Prize.
+Nominated for the Pushcart Prize and Million Writers Award, she has been a finalist for the Flannery O’Connor Award for Short Fiction and the Glimmer Train Fiction Prize.
 She received an Individual Artist Award from the New Hampshire State Council on the Arts to support her writing; and has been awarded residencies at the Cummington Community of the Arts (MA), Hedgebrook (WA), and the Djerassi Resident Artists Program (CA).